schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-lessons.md

 ```

 Now you should be able to add all remaining mandatory elements to your [Task](basic-concepts-and-lessons.md#task)
-resource.
+resource on your own.
 In the end, it should look something like this:
 <details>
 <summary>Suggested solution</summary>